Group,Of,Young,People,Sitting,At,A,Cafe,,Talking,And

 Keyless Room Entry

 Keys are a hassle.
 And while they worked at one point, individually keyed bedrooms are becoming obsolete in the digital age.
-Now, a growing number of universities are turning towards systems that utilize fobs, student IDs, or smartphones to allow students to gain access to their residence hall and unlock their door.
+Now, a growing number of universities are turning towards systems that utilize fobs, student IDs, or smartphones to allow students to gain access to their living spaces and unlock their doors.
 As American School and University puts it:

 Green Technologies